Introduction

 Policy Management allows us to create specific Lookup policies, roles for user and device groups, which can be used in SecureW2 to create custom certificate enrollment policies.

-Account Lookup Policy can be mapped along with the Jamf Identity Lookup provider created earlier for device lookup.
+A security signal source can be mapped along with the Jamf Identity Lookup provider created earlier for device lookup.

-- Click Add Account Lookup Policy.
+- Click Add Security Signal Source.

-- Lookup Purpose – Purpose of Account Lookup:
+- Lookup Purpose – Purpose of Account Lookup

-- Certificate Issuance – To lookup user/device account during Enrollment
+- Certificate Issuance – To lookup user/device account during Enrollment.

 - RADIUS Authentication – To lookup user/device account during RADIUS Authentication

-Creating a Policy Engine Workflow
+Creating a Policy Workflow

-- Click Add Policy Engine Workflows.
+- Click Add Policy Workflow.

-- Click Save.
-The page refreshes and automatically selects the Conditions tab.
+- Click the Conditions tab.

 - Click Update.